kaushalparikh/nuttx/configs/README.txt

   This port uses the Olimex-lpc2378 board and a GNU arm-elf toolchain* under Linux or Cygwin.
 STATUS: ostest and NSH configurations available.
   This port for the NXP LPC2378 was contributed by Rommel Marcelo.

+configs/olimex-stm32-p107
+  This port uses the Olimex STM32-P107 board (STM32F107VC) and a GNU arm-elf toolchain* under Linux or Cygwin.
+See the https://www.olimex.com/dev/stm32-p107.html for further information.
+Contributed by Max Holtzberg.
+STATUS: Configurations for the basic OS test and NSH are available and verified.

 configs/olimex-strp711
   This port uses the Olimex STR-P711 board and a GNU arm-elf toolchain* under